-- The unit of concern is the relation or group, not just the crime event or the individuals involved as a unit of observation. - Under this orientation, crime is seen as harm done to victims and social relations. - Therefore, the issue is to repair harm and resume harmony and peace, resume social relations. - Crime is, first of all, the business of victims including the direct victim and indirect victims.
+The unit of concern is the relation or group, not just the crime event or the individuals involved as a unit of observation (Liu, 1999, 2004; Liu et al., 2001).
+Under this orientation, crime is seen as harm done to victims and social relations.
+Therefore, the issue is to repair harm and resume harmony and peace, resume social relations.
+Crime is, first of all, the business of victims including the direct victim and indirect victims.